Privacy is not a coding problem. It is a product problem.

-If you're leading product management, design, or research teams, privacy is just as much your responsibility as it is your developers'.
+If you are leading product management, design, or research teams, privacy is just as much your responsibility as it is your developers'.
 The difference is that when you get it right early, you save your team from the nightmare of retrofitting privacy into a product that was never designed for it.

 Privacy Starts Before the First Line of Code